lykimq/rust_by_examples/kernel/README.md

 #### Wasm kernel that use the kernel SDK

+- Write another dummy kernel where it is a copy of tx-kernel, and try to connect this kernel with the Host function (the kernel SDK).

-- Create a transactions kernel
+Create a transactions kernel:

 ```
 cargo new transactions